Registration Requirements and How to Meet Them

 How to demonstrate that you meet the requirement?

-Provide a photocopy of your HPTC exam results letter.
+Provide a copy of your HPTC exam results letter.

 3. Language proficiency